Your child has short stature if he or she is at less than the 5th percentile on the growth chart. This means that:

-Short stature may be a symptom of a number of medical conditions or problems, including:
+Sometimes short stature may be a symptom of a medical conditions such as:

 This list does not include every possible cause of short stature.

-If your child appears to be much shorter than most children his or her age (or if the growth rate has decreased or stopped), call your health care provider.
+If your child appears to be much shorter than most children his or her age or if they seem to have stopped growing, call your health care provider.

-Although your health care provider keeps records of height and weight from routine examinations, you may find it helpful to keep your own records.
-You may want to bring these records to your health care provider's attention if the growth seems slow or the child seems small.
+Your health care provider keeps records of your child’s height and weight.
+Keep your own records as well.
+Bring these records to your health care provider's attention if the growth seems slow or your child seems small.

 Growth hormone injections are also used to treat children with Turner syndrome, Prader-Willi syndrome, chronic kidney failure, or idiopathic short stature (ISS).

-Children who are of short stature but who have normal growth hormone levels usually do not need growth hormone injections.
-These children may only receive growth hormone injections when:
+Most children who have normal growth hormone levels will not need growth hormone injections.
+Your health care provider may talk about growth hormone injections when:

 Idiopathic short stature; Non-growth hormone deficient short stature